 Mortgage Law in North Dakota

-In Jamestown, North Dakota, a mortgage is a special type of secured loan.
+In Fargo, North Dakota, a mortgage is a special type of secured loan.
 A loan is "secured" when there is some type of property attached to it, which can be seized by the lender in case the borrower defaults.
-This, obviously, reduces the risk to the lender, and makes credit more available.
-A mortgage is a loan authorized to buy a piece of real estate, with that same real estate serving as collateral.
+This, obviously, reduces the risk to the lender, and makes credit more accessible.
+A mortgage is a loan issued to buy a piece of real estate, with that same real estate serving as collateral.

-Of course, purchasing anything on credit, including purchasing a house with a mortgage, will cost the buyer more in the long run than paying the full price up front, because buying on credit requires the payment of interest - this is how lenders make a profit.
+Of course, buying anything on credit, including purchasing a house with a mortgage, will cost the buyer more in the long run than paying the whole price up front, because buying on credit requires the payment of interest - this is how lenders make a profit.

-Can a Jamestown, North Dakota Real Estate Attorney help?
+Can a Fargo, North Dakota Real Estate Attorney help?

-Because of the gravity of the decision to buy a house, and the complexity of some of the issues involved, it is never a bad idea to seek the help of a Jamestown, North Dakota real estate attorney if you have any questions whatsoever.
+Because of the gravity of the decision to buy a house, and the complexity of some of the issues incorporated, it is never a bad idea to seek the help of a Fargo, North Dakota real estate attorney if you have any questions whatsoever.